GSA/challenges-and-prizes/_all-challenges/1098-first-responder-uas-endurance-challenge-1.md

 #### Non-monetary Prizes

 * Informal mentoring for contestants selected from Stage 1: Concept Paper Contest
-* Opportunities for contestants to showcase prototype UAS to representatives of the first responder community in Stage 4: Live Test & Evaluation
+* Opportunities for contestants to showcase prototype UAS to representatives of the first responder community at the 2022 PSCR Conference

 ### Rules

-See the [Official Rules]({{site.baseurl}}/assets/netlify-uploads/updated-official-challenge-rules-pscr-first-responder-uas-endurance-challenge-january2021.pdf) for details on all aspects of the challenge.
+See the [Official Rules]({{site.baseurl}}/assets/netlify-uploads/3.2-challenge-rules-uas2-final-february2021_approved.docx) for details on all aspects of the challenge.

 ### Judging Criteria